davideanastasia/vantgrd-py/README.md

 In the last year, I have rediscover an interesting in machine learning, many years after the "Artificial Intelligence" course at the University of Pisa.
-So I took the chance the implement a few basic ML algorithms, like Logistic Regression and Factorization Machine using Python, using this project as a playground to learn Python as well.
+So I took the chance the implement a few basic ML algorithms, like Logistic Regression and Factorization Machines, using this project as a playground to learn Python as well.

-I believe this repo will be interesting for those people that like to understand not only what works, but also why it works. **Using a more established ML Library for a production workload is definitely a better idea** (weka, mllib, sklearn and so on), but understand what's going on
+I believe this repo will be interesting for those who like to understand not only what works, but also why it works. **Using a more established ML Library for a production workload is definitely a better idea** (weka, mllib, sklearn and so on), but understand what's going on